 I did a tutorial for Pablo that you can check out here: How to use Pablo.
 Later on they expanded the toolkit inside Pablo to include Instagram and Pinterest image sizes too!
 Pablo is free to use so give it a try, there's really nothing to lose.

 I upgraded to Buffer's Awesome Plan a few weeks ago when they added Pinterest scheduling, and I'm really pleased with my decision.
-Pinterest scheduling comes with their Awesome Plan, but it only runs about $10 per month.
+Pinterest scheduling comes with their Pro Plan (formerly called Awesome Plan), but it only runs about $12 -15 per month.
 That's dirt cheap considering I was paying 3 times as much for a different tool that I only used for Pinterest scheduling.

-Here a list of all of the social profiles we can connect (up to a maximum of 10) and extra social goodness that comes along with Buffer on the Awesome Plan:
+Here a list of all of the social profiles we can connect (up to a maximum of 10) and extra social goodness that comes along with Buffer on the Pro Plan:

 - Facebook Pages